 Discount Eligibility Engines

-The eligibility decision flow below mirrors the evaluator’s predicate ordering, where each unresolved check routes to reconciliation rather than blocking the tap:
+The decision flow below mirrors the evaluator’s predicate ordering, where each unresolved check routes to reconciliation rather than blocking the tap:

 import logging